-Fathers face going it alone in the UK courts
+Fathers who face going it alone in UK courts

 It might save you some money, but representing yourself in court is likely to end in disaster.
 You’ve watched enough episodes of Silk and Judge John Deed to know how it works, but as the old legal adage has it, “A lawyer who acts for himself has a fool for a client”.